Large-time behavior of solutions of parabolic equations on the real line with convergent initial data: Introduction

 Of course, for this functional to be defined along a solution, one needs assumptions on $f$ and $u$; but when such assumptions are made, it can be shown that $t\mapsto E(u(\codt,t))$ is nonincreasing and consequently $u$ is quasiconvergent (see, for example, \cite{Feireisl:long-time} for results of this form).

-For solutions which are not assumed to be bounded in an integral norm, the energy $E$ is usually not very useful.\footnote{Note, however, that \cite{Gallay-S,Gallay-S2} made a good use of \eqref{eq:1} with the integral taken over the intervals $(-R,R)$, $R\gg 1$, instead of $(-\infty,\infty)$.
-As proved in \cite{Gallay-S}, the $\om$-limit set of each bounded solution contains a steady state.} In fact, bounded solutions of nonlinear equations \eqref{eq1} are not quasiconvergent in general.
+For solutions which are not assumed to be bounded in an integral norm, the energy $E$ is not such a powerful tool. \footnote{Note, however, that \cite{Gallay-S,Gallay-S2} made a good use of \eqref{eq:1} with the integral taken over the intervals $(-R,R)$, $R\gg 1$, instead of $(-\infty,\infty)$.
+As proved in \cite{Gallay-S}, the $\om$-limit set of each bounded solution contains a steady state.
+A localized form of the energy functional is also used in the recent paper \cite{Risler:relaxation} in the proof of a quasiconvergence theorem for bistable solutions of gradient reaction-diffusion systems. } In fact, bounded solutions of nonlinear equations \eqref{eq1} are not quasiconvergent in general.
 The existence of non-quasiconvergent solutions for some equations of the form \eqref{eq1} was strongly indicated by results of \cite{Eckmann-R}.
 It was later demonstrated by various examples in \cite{P:examples, P:unbal}.
 Moreover, the results of \cite{P:examples, P:unbal} show that non-quasiconvergent bounded solutions occur quite ``frequently'' in \eqref{eq1}.
-They exist whenever there is an interval $[a,b]$ on which $f$ is bistable: $ f(a)=f(b)=0$, $ f'(a),f'(b)<0$, and there is $\ga\in (a,b)$ such that $f<0$ in $(a,\ga)$ and $f>0$ in $(\ga,b)$.
+They exist whenever there is an interval $[a,b]$ on which $f$ is bistable: $ f(a)$ and $f(b)$ are equal to zero, $ f'(a)$ and $f'(b)$ are negative, and there is $\ga\in (a,b)$ such that $f$ is negative in $(a,\ga)$ and positive in $(\ga,b)$.
 This is clearly a robust class of nonlinearities.